9tin9tin9/lli_c/README.md

 ## Ideas:

-- Memory slots: 1 slot store a `double`.
-Functions determine how to interprete double
+- Memory slots: 1 slot store a `union{ double, long }`.
+Functions determine when to accept `long` or `double`
-- [0] is reserved for writing output, [1] is reserved for writing system error code
+- [0] is reserved for writing output, [1] is reserved for writing system error code, [-1] is reserved for writing current code address(line number)
 - Primitive type: Num, Idx, Var, Lbl, Ltl
 - No concept of Stack.
 Plain memory: Positive Memory and Negative Memory
     - Positive Memory(pmem): idx>=0, stores modifiable data
     - Negative Memory(nmem): idx<0, store and referenced by string literals, read only, set by interpreter
+- Stack can be simulated by `push pop call ret` functions

 ## Syntax: